-Once you have logged on to the KX III Remote, access target servers via the Virtual KVM Client (VKC) or Active KVM Client (AKC).
+Once you have logged on to the KX III Remote Console, access target servers via the Virtual KVM Client (VKC) or Active KVM Client (AKC).

-- To connect to an available target server or dual monitor target server: - 1.
-On the Port Access page, click on the port name of the target server you want to connect to.
-The Port Action menu opens. - 2.
-Click Connect.
+- To connect to an available server:

+- 1. On the Port Access page, click on the port name of the target server you want to connect to.
+The Port Action menu opens.

+- 2. Click Connect.